Syncano/syncano-cli/README.rst

     syncano migrate parse

 This command will run the synchronization process between Parse and Syncano.
-Sit comfortably in your chair and read the output.
+Sit back, relax, and read the output.

 Tips & Troubleshooting
 ----------------------

-1. This tool currently does not support checking if some object is already present in the Syncano instance.
+1. This tool currently does not support checking if an object is already present in the Syncano instance.
-   If sync is run twice, the end results is that data will duplicated.
-To avoid such cases, simply remove your instance using Syncano dashboard;
+   If the sync is run twice, the data will be duplicated.
+To avoid this, simply remove your instance using Syncano dashboard;

-2. The whole process can be quite slow - it's because of the throttling on both sides: Parse and Syncano on free trial accounts (which is the bottom boundary for scripts);
+2. The whole process can be quite slow because of the throttling on both sides: Parse and Syncano on free trial accounts (which is the bottom boundary for scripts);

 Syncano Hosting
 ===============

-Syncano Hosting is a simple way to host the static files on Syncano servers.
+Syncano Hosting is a simple way to host your static files on Syncano servers.
-CLI supports it in the following way:
+The CLI supports it in the following way:

 ::